Tessa Cieplucha

 Tessa “Tess” Cieplucha (born 24 September 1998) is a Canadian swimmer who primarily competes in the individual medley.
-She is the reigning champion in the women’s 400m Individual Medley winning Gold at both 2021 Fina World Swimming Championships (25m) in Abu Dhabi, UAE, and 2019 Pan American Games in Lima, Peru.
+She is the former champion in the women’s 400m Individual Medley winning Gold at both 2021 Fina World Swimming Championships (25m) in Abu Dhabi, UAE, and 2019 Pan American Games in Lima, Peru.

 Cieplucha is currently a Senior National Team member for Swimming Canada.
 She made her national team debut with Canada at the 2014 FINA World Junior Open Water Swimming Championships and swam the 1,500m freestyle.
 The following year at the 2015 FINA World Junior Swimming Championships where she finished 15th.
 She represented Canada at the 2020 Summer Olympic Games.

 She currently represents the Toronto Titans part of the International Swimming League.

 Career

 College

 Cieplucha attended the University of Tennessee, Knoxville, where she competed for the Tennessee Volunteers Swimming and Diving team from 2016 - 2020, coached under Director of Swimming and Diving, Matt Kredich.
 In her final year Cieplucha was the 2020 SEC Champion in the 400y Individual Medley.
 She was part of the first place 800y Freestyle relay team, as well as placing fourth in both the 200y Individual Medley and 200y Butterfly events.

 Cieplucha was part of the first ever University of Tennessee Lady Vols Swimming and Diving SEC Championship Team (2020).